databar-ai/n8n-nodes-databar/README.md

 ## ✨ Features

 - **🔍 Dynamic Enrichment Discovery**: Search and select from all available enrichments with descriptions, data sources, and credit costs displayed in-app
-- **📋 Automatic Parameter Templates**: Instantly see required parameters for any enrichment with auto-generated JSON templates - no more guessing parameter names or types!
+- **📝 Smart Parameter Input**: Choose between guided individual fields or raw JSON input - the node adapts to your enrichment's requirements automatically
 - **⏱️ Automatic Async Handling**: Built-in polling for async API calls - no need for separate nodes to check task status
 - **📊 Complete API Coverage**: All Databar.ai REST API endpoints are supported
 - **🎯 Type-Safe**: Full TypeScript implementation with proper type validation